 - Universal plate accommodates a wide range of aftermarket trolling motors

 - Places trolling motor at the stern for better control

 - Marine-grade anodize aluminum construction allows use in saltwater

 - No tools needed for installation or adjustment

 - Will not fit all models of kayaks

 - Adjustment knobs are small and may be difficult to operate when hands are wet

 Old Town is known for their history of producing quality canoes and in recent years have entered the kayak market as well.
-So, it comes as no surprise that they offer a motor mount, nor that it made a “best of” list.
-At first glance this mount does not look like much.
+So, it comes as no surprise that they offer a kayak trolling motor mount, nor that it made a “best of” list.
+At first glance this kayak trolling motor mount does not look like much.
 An aluminum frame, some clamps and a wooded plate but that is all you need.
-If you look at many of the other mounts this is the starting point for almost all of them, although Old Town did not proceed with including any additional features once the basics were met.
+If you look at many of the other kayak trolling motor mounts this is the starting point for almost all of them, although Old Town did not proceed with including any additional features once the basics were met.
 There are benefits to this minimalist design.
 The reduced weight increases motor efficiency and battery life and there are fewer parts or brackets to malfunction.
 An additional advantage would be that less bulk would get in the way of fishing and paddling.
 But do not worry, you are getting more than meets the eye.
 The rigid aluminum and treated wooden mounting plate are strong enough to securely manage a 3 HP motor.
 The clamps are easily attached to almost any kayak that includes a gunwale with a lip edge and can be attached without the need for tools.
 Plus, it can be mounted on either the left or right side.

-MAX BEARING: Up tp 3 HP
+MAX BEARING: Up to 3 HP

 PRIMARY MATERIALS: Aluminum, wood